pywbem/pywbem/docs/intro.rst

 * Download the ``pywbem_os_setup.sh`` script from one of these sources:

-  - :download:`pywbem_os_setup.sh <../pywbem_os_setup.sh>` on this documentation site
+  - :download:`pywbem_os_setup.sh <../pywbem_os_setup.sh>` on this site
   - `pywbem_os_setup.sh <https://raw.githubusercontent.com/pywbem/pywbem/master/pywbem_os_setup.sh>`_
-    on master branch of pywbem repo
+    on the `master` branch of the pywbem Git repository

+  That script installs OS-level prerequisite packages needed by pywbem.

-* Execute the script:
+* Execute the ``pywbem_os_setup.sh`` script:

   .. code-block:: bash

       $ ./pywbem_os_setup.sh

-  The script uses ``sudo`` under the covers, so your userid needs to have sudo permission.
+  The script uses ``sudo`` under the covers to invoke ``brew`` (Homebrew project) to install OS-level packages, so the current userid needs to have sudo permission.

-  The script uses the ``brew`` command (Homebrew project) to install packages.
+* Only on Python 2 on newer OS-X releases:

-* With Python 2, the script installs the ``openssl`` package needed by the M2Crypto Python package.
+  The ``pywbem_os_setup.sh`` script installs the ``openssl`` package needed by the M2Crypto Python package.
 On newer OS-X releases, you may see a notice that the ``openssl`` package is "not linked" because the TLS implementation provided with OS-X is available.
-In that case, you need to set up the following environment variables for use by the pywbem package installation:
+In that case, you need to set up the following environment variables for use by the pywbem package installation described in the next step:

   .. code-block:: bash